 Included in the packet are:

-* Magic Math Certificate (color and black and white versions)
+- Magic Math Completion Certificate (color and black and white versions)

 Timed tests come two to a sheet.
 Copy them and cut them in half.
-If you find the borders cut off during printing, check your print settings and try setting it to fit to size.
 Have all students begin on adding with 0.
 There are 20 problems per test.
 I have each student choose a crayon before starting the test.
 Time students for 1 minute and see if they can correctly answer all problems.
 When the minute is up, I make them answer any problems they had left with the crayon.

 You have some options as to how you display your students’ progress.
 Choose which option works best for you!